Call for Symposia

 - We support proposals across all ecological fields, or interdisciplinary areas that involve ecology or conservation.
 Proposals should be topical and include content that will be of interest to our Membership.

-- Proposals are reviewed and accepted/rejected by the British Ecological Society Meetings Committee.
+- Proposals are reviewed and accepted/rejected by the BES Events Committee.

 - Symposia can be located in the UK or internationally where there is an active audience.